jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ---

-## Note
+## Note to the Reader

 I used lots of online videos and pop culture references in this book.
 I found using familiar stories is a more natural way to explain philosophy, politics, and in general, to relate to one another.
 In all cases, all due credit goes to the media's owners.
 Please keep in mind, you'll have to press play on the YouTube videos, and enable sound on the GIFs.

 Also note, I've finished writing the majority of the book, but I'm still getting reader feedback.
-If you like to contribute your thoughts on anything, you can [email me your feedback](mailto:techvolution@outlook.com) or, fitting to internet culture, you can write on this webpage by clicking "edit" above, then the paragraph you want to comment/edit.
+If you like to contribute your thoughts on anything, you can [email me](mailto:techvolution@outlook.com) or, fitting to internet culture, you can write on this webpage by clicking "edit, then the paragraph you want to comment/edit.
 You can make an account on this website or not, that's up to you.

 I tried catching all the grammatical errors.
-If I missed too many, I'm sorry, and a quick note/correction would be helpful.
+If you catch an error, you can make quick note/correction.
 I'd especially appreciate knowing if the writing gets slow.
 I'd love to shave as many pages from this book as possible.

 Lastly, keep in mind all web browsers have "reader" modes that let you customize the screen.
 For Firefox press _F9_, Safari/Edge _Command-Shift-R_.
 Chrome makes you install an [extension](https://chrome.google.com/webstore/detail/reader-view/ecabifbgmdmgdllomnfinbmaellmclnh).
 Some readers disable videos, so I put a link to them so you can still tap and watch.